-How can I connect to an Amazon S3 bucket from an application running on an Elastic Beanstalk instance?
+How can I access an Amazon S3 bucket from an application running on an Elastic Beanstalk instance?

-How can I connect to an Amazon Simple Storage Service (Amazon S3) bucket from an application running on an AWS Elastic Beanstalk instance?
+I want to access an Amazon Simple Storage Service (Amazon S3) bucket from an application running on an AWS Elastic Beanstalk instance.

-To connect to Amazon S3 from Elastic Beanstalk, verify that your AWS Identity and Access Management (IAM) instance profile is attached to an Amazon Elastic Compute Cloud (Amazon EC2) instance with the right permissions for Amazon S3.
-Then, confirm that your S3 bucket policy doesn't have a policy that denies access to the role attached to your instance profile.
+To access an Amazon S3 bucket from Elastic Beanstalk, verify that your AWS Identity and Access Management (IAM) instance profile is attached to an Amazon Elastic Compute Cloud (Amazon EC2) instance with the right permissions for Amazon S3.
+Then, confirm that your S3 bucket policy doesn't deny access to the role attached to your instance profile.

 Validate permissions for your instance profile